ManojSelenium44/robot-framework-test-demo-1745069707342/README.md

+# Robot Framework Test Project

 ## New Test Cases

-### Invalid Login Test
+- **Invalid Username Test**: Tests login with an invalid username.
-Tests the login functionality with invalid credentials.
+- **Invalid Password Test**: Tests login with a valid username but invalid password.

-### Empty Field Test
+- **Empty Username Test**: Tests login with an empty username.
-Tests the login functionality with empty fields.
+- **Empty Password Test**: Tests login with a valid username but empty password.